On the equivalence of all models for $(\infty,2)$-categories: Recollections on Cisinski's and Olschok's theory

 \begin{assume} The class of monomorphisms in \(\Kk\) is weakly saturated, and is generated as a weakly saturated class by a \emph{set} \(\mathfrak{M}\) of monomorphisms.
 In addition, the map \(\emptyset \to X\) from the initial object to any other object is a monomorphism. \end{assume}

-\begin{rem} Assumption~\ref{a:standing} holds for any presheaf category and more generally any topos.
+\begin{rem} Assumption~\ref{a:standing} holds for every presheaf category and more generally any topos.
 Furthermore, if Assumption~\ref{a:standing} holds for \(\Kk\) and \(\Aa \subseteq \Kk\) is a reflective subcategory such that the reflector \(r\colon \Kk \to \Aa\) preserves monomorphisms then Assumption~\ref{a:standing} also holds for \(\Aa\). \end{rem}

-We call \emph{trivial fibration} any arrow of~\(\Kk\) which has the right lifting property with respect to all monomorphisms of \(\Kk\).
-A class of arrows \(\W\) is a \emph{localiser} if it satisfies the following conditions: \begin{enumerate} \item the class \(\W\) has the \(2\)-of-\(3\) property; \item the class \(\W\) is closed under retracts; \item the class \(\W\) contains all trivial fibrations; \item the class of monomorphisms which are also elements of \(\W\) is closed under pushout and transfinite compositions. \end{enumerate}
+\begin{notate}[Grothendieck] We call \emph{trivial fibration} any arrow of~\(\Kk\) which has the right lifting property with respect to all monomorphisms of \(\Kk\).
+A class of arrows \(\W\) is a \emph{localiser} if it satisfies the following conditions: \begin{enumerate} \item the class \(\W\) has the \(2\)-out-of-\(3\) property; \item the class \(\W\) contains all trivial fibrations; \item the class of monomorphisms which are also elements of \(\W\) is closed under pushout and transfinite compositions. \end{enumerate} We shall always assume that a localizer \(\W\) is closed under retracts (cf.~\cite[\S4]{OlschokLeft}). \end{notate}

-In this appendix, we shall review some basic elements of the theory developed by Cisinski~\cite{CisinskiPrefaisceaux} and Olschok~\cite{OlschokLeft} which studies the conditions under which, given a small set \(S\) of monomorphisms of \(\Kk\), there is a model category structure on~\(\Kk\) where the cofibrations are the monomorphisms and the class \(\W(S)\) of weak equivalences is the smallest localiser containing the set \(S\) (notice that localisers are closed under intersection).
-This theory can be made more general than how it is presented here, but we shall limit ourselves to the simpler framework in which our interest and examples lie.
+In this appendix, we shall review some basic elements of the theory developed by Cisinski~\cite{CisinskiPrefaisceaux} (see also~\cite[\S2.4]{CisinskiHigherCats}) and Olschok~\cite{OlschokLeft} which studies the conditions under which, given a small set \(S\) of monomorphisms of \(\Kk\), there is a model category structure on~\(\Kk\) where the cofibrations are the monomorphisms and the class \(\W(S)\) of weak equivalences is the smallest localiser containing the set \(S\).
+We note that the theory is developed more generally in~\cite{OlschokLeft}, starting from a suitable factorization systems on \(\Kk\).
+The case we consider here then corresponds to taking the factorization system of monomorphisms and trivial fibrations.
+In general, we tend here to follow more closely the notation and terminology of~\cite{CisinskiPrefaisceaux}.
+Another short summary of these results, but closer in form to~\cite{OlschokLeft}, is provided in~\cite[\S2]{GaucherLeftDetermined}.